eclipse-tractusx/traceability-foss/docs/concept/#578-consistent-null-values/#578-consistent-null-values.md

 3. Save/update value in database

 ### Frontend
-Null values should be shown in the frontend as a hyphen:
+Null values should be shown in the frontend as a dash:

 ![null-value-display.png](null-value-display.png)

-When sorting the values, empty ones should be always shown at the top regardless of the sort order.
+When sorting the values, null must be treated the default way of the database.
+When sorted ascending, they are at the end.
+When sorted descending, they are at the beginning.
 Filtering for empty values must be possible.
 In the filter box "*empty field*" should always be shown at the top regardless of what the user is searching for.

 ![null-value-filter.png](null-value-filter.png)